imdone/webhook-trello/README.md

 TRELLO_TOKEN=""
 ```

 You'll also have to update config.json with values for your board.
+The list name `mapping` should follow the format `[code-tag]:[trello-list-name]`.

 Then copy the base url of your glitch app. (e.g. https://imdone-webhook-trello.glitch.me/)